Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 Step 1.
 Iron assessment and analysis

-Yes, despite the fact that Hackintosh one way or another runs on almost any configuration, it always does it in different ways.
-Therefore, it is immediately worth analyzing our hardware.
+Yes, despite the fact that Hackintosh runs in one way or another on almost any configuration, it always does it differently.
+Therefore, it’s worth immediately analyzing our hardware.

 Processors

-So, let's start with the fact that on machines with AMD processors system WILL NOT work(It is very difficult to call the dying state of agony in which she will arrive “work”).
-Yes, in fact, you can put a custom kernel, reflash it, and so on, but it makes sense to reinvent the wheel out of sticks if one way or another it will break anyway.
-The system gets up without problems on Intel processors, starting with Core i3 (we are talking specifically about macOS Sierra 10.12, previous releases can also get up on Core 2 Duo and Pentium processors).
+So, let's start with the fact that on machines with AMD processors the system WILL NOT work(it is very difficult to call the dying state of agony in which she will arrive “work”).
+Yes, in fact, you can install a custom kernel, reflash it, and so on, but there’s no point in reinventing the wheel if it breaks anyway.
+The system runs without problems on Intel processors, starting with Core i3 (we are talking specifically about macOS Sierra 10.12; previous releases can also run on Core 2 Duo and Pentium processors).
 In my case, the i5 4460 stone fell out (4 cores, 4 threads, turbo boost up to 3.4 GHz).

 ACHTUNG 2

-There are problems on socket 2011-3 processors, in particular on the X99 chipset.
-It usually manifests itself due to too much bells and whistles on the motherboard.
+Problems are observed on socket 2011-3 processors, in particular on the X99 chipset.
+Usually it appears due to too many bells and whistles on the motherboard.

 Video cards

-Next, let's look at graphics.
-If you use integrated Intel graphics (in my case it is HD4600), then most likely you will need a separate graphics “factory” (although they can start natively).
+Next, let's decide on the graphics.
+If you use integrated Intel graphics (in my case it's HD4600), then most likely you will need a separate graphics factory (although they can start natively).

 List of supported Intel graphics cores